Mica Estrada, Associate Dean of the Office of Opportunity and Engagement

 Mariel Nguyen, Project Coordinator

-Mariel Nguyen, BS, is a project coordinator for the Diversity, Inclusion and Outreach Office at the UCSF School of Nursing.
+Mariel Nguyen, BS, is a project coordinator for the Office of Opportunity and Engagement at the UCSF School of Nursing.
 She earned her B.S. in Human Resources Management from San Jose State University.
 Her background is high volume coordination for recruiting and project teams at Apple, Google and Meta.
 In her free time, she loves reading books, traveling and eating great food.